mtazzari/galario/docs/quickstart.rst

     :alt: Protoplanetary disk continuum map
     :align: center

-You can download `here <https://www.ast.cam.ac.uk/~mtazzari/galario/uvtable.txt>`_ an ASCII version of the uv-table used in this example.
+You can download `here <uvtable.txt>`_ an ASCII version of the uv-table used in this example.

 --------------